Wildlife tour in Romania

 The day will end at a local pension in a mountain village.

 On the fourth day of your wildlife tour of Romania a trip with not a difficult hike is planned to a valley rich in wildlife.
-During the hike a bird watching session would enrich the whole experience.
+Valea Vladului is one of the remotest places in the southern Fagaras Mountains.

 At the end of this day you will leave the mountains and its flora and fauna and you will return to Brasov.